Why the Rule Changes Real Estate Workflows

 Where Friction Is Most Likely to Appear

 As firms adapt to the new rule, friction is most likely to appear in areas where processes were previously informal.
-These include:
+Friction frequently emerges across several common operational touchpoints.

 Without structured workflows, even routine real estate transactions may become slower and more complex to manage.
-That is especially true when documentation must move across legal, title, and settlement teams in a short timeframe.
+Such friction peaks when documentation must move across legal, title, and settlement teams within strict timeframes.

 Looking Ahead: Where Workflow Automation Can Help